Claim: List reproduces statements made by Democratic leaders about Saddam Hussein's acquisition or possession of weapons of mass destruction.

 Sandy Berger, Clinton National Security Adviser, Feb, 18, 1998

 "[W]e urge you, after consulting with Congress, and consistent with the U.S. Constitution and laws, to take necessary actions (including, if appropriate, air and missile strikes on suspect Iraqi sites) to respond effectively to the threat posed by Iraq's refusal to end its weapons of mass destruction programs."

 Letter to President Clinton, signed by Sens.
-Carl Levin, Tom Daschle, John
+Carl Levin, Tom Daschle, John Kerry, and others

 "Saddam Hussein has been engaged in the development of weapons of mass destruction technology which is a threat to countries in the region and he has made a mockery of the weapons inspection process."

 Rep. Nancy Pelosi (D, CA), Dec.
 16, 1998.

 "Hussein has ... chosen to spend his money on building weapons of mass destruction and palaces for his cronies."